 - Inspect your boat thoroughly and remove all dirt, plant and other material from your rudder, hull, cockpit and gear.

-- If you are coming from an infested waterbody or find any aquatic invasive species during your inspection, decontaminate your boat using pressurized hot water or a cleaning solution.
+- If you are coming from an infested waterbody or find any aquatic invasive species during your inspection, decontaminate your boat using hot water.

 - Drain water from your hatches, cockpits, boards, and gear on land before you leave the immediate area.
 Open all hatches or plugs, turn the boat upside down and rest on an open hatch to incline the watercraft and drain it.